 Snug and low belt positions are essential.
-This will ensure that the force exerted by the lap belt in a collision is spread over the strong hip area and not across the abdomen, which could result in serious injury.
+This will ensure that the force exerted by the lap belt in a collision is spread over the strong hip area and not across the abdomen, which could result in serious injury

 Only seats equipped with seat belts are to be occupied while vehicle is in motion.
+Swivel seats must be in the locked, forward facing position while vehicle is in motion.